AaronOwensSE/shiftER/documentation/lessons-learned.md

 The solution to this is simple: Provide dotenv's config function with an explicit absolute file path.

+## Jest Revisited

+For consistency with package.json, I have changed jest.config.js to a JSON file as well.
+I have also removed the explicit transform option.
+Disabling the default transformer is not necessary.

+Previously, I encountered the problem of needing to load environment variables separately for test sets.
+I also encountered a problem with my pg Pool remaining open at the end of my test script, even in cases when I thought it had been closed.
+These issues clarified the need for a better understanding of how exactly Jest works, how to get my test scripts the information they need, and how to properly close them out when they are done.

+Jest runs test files in parallel.
+Each file gets its own test process and test environment.
+A file contains a test set with potentially many test cases.
+Each of these layers can run their own setup and teardown scripts.

+Using the *globals* and *globalSetup* options, we can define variables or modules that will be available in all test environments.
+Environment variables can be configured here (or can wait for *setupFiles*).
+The option *globalTeardown* will run code after all testing is complete.
+Importantly, a pg Pool cannot be shared using these options.
+Jest serializes global setup variables and copies them to each test process, but a live pg Pool cannot be passed between processes in this manner.
+Each process needs its own Pool.

+At the process level, *setupFiles* allows us to run setup code for an individual environment, while *setupFilesAfterEnv* similarly runs setup code once for each file but with access to Jest functions, such as *beforeAll*.

+At the file level, *beforeAll* and *afterAll* run code on either side of the test set, while *beforeEach* and *afterEach* run code before and after each test case.

+For now, I will perform my environment variable setup using *globalSetup* in the Jest configuration file and my pg Pool teardown using *afterAll* at the file level.

+## Test Case Independence

+While testing my database models, I encountered the problem of wanting to call one function under test from another function under test.
+For example, to test createUser, it would be convenient to first call deleteUser to ensure the database is prepared for the test.
+However, this would break test case independence.
+The test case meant for createUser would become reliant upon the successful function of deleteUser, which would not yet be known.

+To address this problem, I chose to write direct interactions with the database in place of calling functions currently under test.
+For my current purposes, this is easy to do and sufficient to solve the problem, but it does highlight some possible future challenges.

+Are there cases in which it is worth incurring test case dependencies to avoid excessive duplication of code?
+Or should independence be strictly maintained in all cases?

+Furthermore, who tests the test cases?
+How much logic can be written for testing purposes before the test logic itself is in need of testing?

+In the short term, it seems my goal should be to keep test cases as simple as possible while respecting test case independence.

 ---

 [Back to README](../README.md)